ACK-J/satellite-security/Labs/redLabs/TheDrift/TheDriftLab.md

 python3 scripts/visualize_pointing.py --out outputs
 ```

-**Why:** Makes the columnar edits in line‑2 tangible; students see precisely how a tiny change impacts pointing
+**Why:** Makes the columnar edits in line‑2 tangible; you see precisely how a tiny change impacts pointing

 ### Antenna controller simulator
 ```bash